Intellectual property protection solution

 After distinguishing between these three concepts, we’ll look at choosing and protecting your company’s name.

-Your registration is available in French, English, Italian, Chinese, German, Portuguese, Arabic, Spanish, Korean, Japanese, and Russian.
+Your deposits are available in English, French, Italian, Chinese, German, Portuguese, Arabic, Spanish, Korean, Japanese and Russian.

-I register free of charge.
-No payment is needed.
+I register for free.
+No payment is required.

-I would like an offer tailored to my needs with an advisor.
+I choose an offer adapted to my needs with an advisor.

 The corporate name identifies the company as a legal entity.
 This is the name used in the articles of association.
 It is acquired as soon as the company is registered with the RCS (National Register of Commerce and Companies).